Foreign Language-Classical Studies (CLA)

-Study of the formation of English words from Greek and Latin roots, designed to build English vocabulary and word power (Students who plan to enter medical professions should take CLA 115.
-Students may not receive credit for both CLA 110 and CLA 115.)
+Study of the formation of English words from Greek and Latin roots, designed both to build English vocabulary and to teach the general history and grammatical structure of the English language.
+[Students who plan to enter medical professions should take WLCL 115.
+Students may not receive credit for both WLCL 110 and WLCL 115.]

 Typically offered in Spring only

 Greek and Roman mythology through the writings and art of the Classical period.
-Discussion of creation stories, the major gods and heroes, the underworld and afterlife, intellectual, religious and educational role of myth, and the most important theories of interpretation and classification.
+Discussion of creation stories; the major gods and heroes; the underworld and afterlife; the intellectual, religious and educational role of myth, and the most important theories of interpretation and classification of myths.
 All readings and discussion in English.

 GEP Global Knowledge, GEP Humanities